 Comprehensive Academic Assessment

-To gain an understanding of an child’s educational strengths and weakness, an comprehensive academic assessment is conducted to examine the component skills and processes required for academic attainment to provide insight into the causes of the academic difficulties and provide direction for targeted intervention.
+To gain an understanding of an child’s educational strengths and weakness, an comprehensive academic assessment is conducted to examine the component skills and processes required for academic attainment to provide insight into the causes of the academic difficulties and provide direction for targeted support and / or intervention.

 Cognitive Assessment (WISC V)

 Achievement Assessment (WIAT III)

 If identified as appropriate or required - an additional assessment / screener tool that is tailored to the child's needs based on interview and the intended purpose of the assessment

 Feedback session with the child, parent and / or carer